AmbireTech/wallet-login-sdk/packages/web3-react/README.md

 # @ambire/login-sdk-web3-react

-A module for integrating Ambire Wallet Login for DApps using web3-react.
+A module for integrating Ambire Wallet Login for dApps using web3-react.

 # Install